nautobot/nautobot/docs/configuration/optional-settings.md

 Default: `'HTTP_REMOTE_USER'`

 When remote user authentication is in use, this is the name of the HTTP header which informs NetBox of the currently authenticated user.
+For example, to use the request header `X-Remote-User` it needs to be set to `HTTP_X_REMOTE_USER`.
 (Requires `REMOTE_AUTH_ENABLED`.)

 ---